 Scrape out and discard fibrous strings.
 If you want to save and roast the pumpkin seeds, rinse them in cold water and dry on a kitchen towel.

-Cut into 5-inch pieces.
-Place pieces skin-side down in a shallow baking pan lined with parchment paper and roast uncovered until tender, about 1 to 1-1/2 hours.
+Cut pumpkin into quarters (5 or 6 inches wide each).
+Place pieces skin-side down on prepared baking sheet and roast uncovered until tender, about 1 to 1-1/2 hours.

-- Pie pumpkins: Smaller and more adorable than a standard carving pumpkin, these cuties are also known as sugar pumpkins.
+Pie pumpkins: Smaller than a standard carving pumpkin, these cuties are also known as sugar pumpkins.
 Specific varieties include: Baby Pam, Ghost Rider, Autumn Gold, New England, Cinderella, and Fairy Tale.
 They're grown specifically for cooking, so the flesh is denser, more plentiful, and less stringy than a jack-o-lantern pumpkin.
-Don't confuse the pie pumpkins with the tiny gourd pumpkins, though--those can't be turned into purée.
+Don't confuse the pie pumpkins with the tiny gourd pumpkins, though (those can't be turned into purée).

-- Make ahead: Store fresh purée in the refrigerator and use within the week.
+Storage: Store fresh purée in the refrigerator and use within 1 week.

 Freezer: Scoop into a freezer bag or glass jars (leave 1/2 inch head space for expansion), label, date, and freeze for up to 3 months.
 Thaw overnight in the refrigerator.

 Other squashes: Use this technique on other squash, too: Hubbard, Kabocha, butternut, or acorn.
 Canned pumpkin is actually made from Dickinson squash because it tastes like pumpkin.